 Malaysian Stir-Fried Rice Noodles, Char Kway Teow, Kuey Teow Goreng, 炒粿条

 Nutrition per Serving

 The Chinese term ‘Char kuey teow’ means stir-fried flat rice noodles.
-It may have originated from China's province Guangdong but various versions of stir-fried rice are found in many Southeast Asian countries.
-It was sold first by sold by fishermen, farmers and cockle-gatherers throughout Southeast Asia.
-They used all the leftovers they had to create this dish and sell for extra income.
-In East Malaysia, char kuey teow is synomous with Penang, a state of Malaysia.
-Today, char kuey teow is now one of the most popular dishes in Malaysia and Singapore.
-It may be just another stir-fried noodles recipe, the tips shared below will make or break your dish if you aim to have it just like in the Penang hawker centre.
+It may have originated from China's province Guangdong but various versions of stir-fried rice noodles are found in many Southeast Asian countries.
+It was first sold by fishermen, farmers and cockle-gatherers throughout Southeast Asia.
+They used all the leftovers they had to create this dish and sell it to get extra income.
+In West Malaysia, char kuey teow is synonymous with Penang, a state in Malaysia.
+Today, it is one of the most popular dishes in Malaysia and Singapore.
+Although it may be just another stir-fried noodles recipe, the tips shared below will definitely help if you aim to have it just like those sold in the Penang hawker center.

 How to pronounce char kuey teow?

 Let us just agree that the pronunciation of char kuey teow itself is already a little tricky for non-Cantonese speakers.
 Just watch the video here if you want to listen to its correct pronunciation.

 Char kuey teow sauce is a special concoction which consists of soy sauce, dark soy sauce, oyster sauce, fish sauce, sugar and pepper.
 Prepare this in advance to be kept refrigerated up to 3 months.